-The sun is much more than a vital source of warmth and light.
-In the region between it and Earth, which we call geospace, is a constant stream of charged particles called the solar wind, flowing out from the sun at hundreds of kilometres a second.
-Most particles nearing our planet are deflected by Earth’s geomagnetic field, but in polar regions some plunge into our atmosphere, where they create auroras (aurora australis or southern lights in the Southern Hemisphere).
+The Sun is much more than a vital source of warmth and light.
+In the region between it and Earth, which we call geospace, is a constant stream of charged particles called the solar wind.
+The solar wind flows out from the sun at hundreds of kilometres a second.
+Most particles are deflected by Earth’s geomagnetic field, but in polar regions some plunge into our atmosphere.
+These particles create auroras.
 The charged solar wind blowing past Earth also generates large voltages in the Antarctic atmosphere and forms huge convection cells (similar to a weather map's high and low pressure areas).
 These cells drive 7000 km/h winds in a region of the upper atmosphere called the ionosphere.

-Occasionally, enormous eruptions on the sun blast billions of tonnes of matter into the solar wind which can wreak havoc on Earth, knocking out communications and navigation, and generating huge magnetic storms that can destroy satellites and even power grids.
+Occasionally, enormous eruptions on the sun blast billions of tonnes of matter into the solar wind.
+These can wreak havoc on Earth — knocking out communications and navigation, and generating huge magnetic storms that can destroy satellites and even power grids.
 At such times the auroras expand out away from the polar regions and can even be seen as far north as Brisbane.

-TIGER is an over-the-horizon radar system whose beam, sweeping over the Southern Ocean, yields data on the ionosphere over thousands of square kilometres to the shores of Antarctica.
-Its location makes the TIGER radar ideal for keeping an eye on the auroral oval and polar convection patterns, potentially generating warnings of an approaching magnetic storm.
-Like the digisonde, TIGER can also measure upper atmosphere wind speeds and study irregularities there.
+TIGER is an over-the-horizon radar system.
+Its beam yields data on the ionosphere over thousands of square kilometres to the shores of Antarctica.
+The location of the TIGER radar makes it ideal for keeping an eye on the auroral oval and polar convection patterns.
+This could potentially generate warnings of an approaching magnetic storm.
+TIGER can also measure upper atmosphere wind speeds and study irregularities there.

 Observations made with ionosondes and TIGER will further our understanding of processes in the Earth’s geospace environment, and be of major importance in the forecasting of space weather.